szydan/gists/setup/nodejs.md

 Even if you don't work with multiple nodejs versions, it's good to be able to switch to a different version.
 The best tool for that is called `nvm` short for `node version manager` and can be found at this link [https://github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm)

 When installing nvm pay attension to the lines printed in your terminal at the end of the installation process.
 Usually it will ask you to paste a line into one of `.profile` files for your shell.
-To which one is specific to the shell you are using.
-For example I am using bash shell so I had to paste it into my `~/.bashrc` but if you use zsh shell you might need to paste it into `~/.zshrc`
+For example I am using the bash shell so I had to paste it into file called `~/.bashrc` but if you use the zsh shell you might need to paste it into a different file called `~/.zshrc`

 After you install the 'nvm' you should be able to run the following command in your terminal.